-Coagulant consumption (if applicable) According to the supplier Flocculant consumption (if applicable) According to the supplier Caustic soda (50% m/m NaOH) consumption in gas mode 0.08 I/MWh Caustic soda (50% m/m NaOH) consumption in iCER diesel Tier III mode ^{a)} 0.2 l/MWh
+Coagulant consumption (if applicable) According to the supplier Flocculant consumption (if applicable) According to the supplier Caustic soda (50% m/m NaOH) consumption in gas mode 0.08 l/MWh Caustic soda (50% m/m NaOH) consumption in iCER diesel Tier III mode ^{a)} 0.2 l/MWh a) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
+It needs to be contracted.